 Places To Stay For Sipi Falls

-It’s very close to Sipi falls and you can stay in rooms that look like traditional huts, but with some conveniences you recognize from home (like a plumbing and a comfortable bed, along with WiFi and power sockets so you can charge your phone).
-Kelsey also mentions that “the lodge does offer some activities you can take advantage of, like a morning walk to see the sunrise, a walk through the forest to see a few more waterfalls, and a coffee tour where you can make your own coffee from beans”.
+It’s very close to Sipi Falls and you can stay in rooms that look like traditional huts, but with some conveniences you recognize from home (like a plumbing and a comfortable bed, along with WiFi and power sockets so you can charge your phone).
+Kelsey, an ILP volunteer, also mentions that “the lodge does offer some activities you can take advantage of, like a morning walk to see the sunrise, a walk through the forest to see a few more waterfalls, and a coffee tour where you can make your own coffee from beans”.

 Room prices range, but you can get a double room for $60 and a triple room for $80 a night, which includes breakfast.
 Not bad if you’re splitting that with a friend or two.